STUDENT FINANCIAL ASSISTANCE

 Delgado Community College has a comprehensive financial assistance program to help meet the cost of education.
 The College offers student financial assistance programs:

 Financial Assistance is the economic assistance available to help students meet the difference between what they can afford to pay and what it will actually cost to go to school.
 This assistance is provided in one of the following forms:

 - Grants - Grants are a form of non-repayable assistance.
 Grants are awarded based on the student’s need and availability of funds.
 See Grants .

 - Scholarships - Academic scholarships are awards based on academic achievement.
 Participation in student activities or special talents are required for Leadership Scholarships.
 Scholarships do not have to be repaid.
 See Scholarships and Awards .

 - Loans - Loans are financial awards with a low interest rate made to students attending at least half-time, which must be repaid to the lender.
+Before you accept any loan, please visit www.NSLDS.gov to review your total debt and loan amount.
+Loans must be paid back to the Federal Government beginning 6 months after you drop below 6 credit hours.
 Repayments usually begin 6 months after graduation, withdrawal from school, or when a student drops to less than half-time.
-All first-time loan recipients must complete an online entrance counseling session at www.studentloans.gov before receiving student loan funds.
+All first-time loan borrowers must complete an online entrance counseling session at www.studentloans.gov before receiving student loan funds.
 In addition, Delgado’s Federal Default Management Program requires that all funds for first-time loan recipients be delayed thirty (30) days from the first day of class.
 See Other Forms of Financial Assistance .